Before you apply

 Further information can viewed here, understanding the different types of school.

-If you are planning to apply for school in Leicestershire we would recommend you use all four preferences and include your Leicester City catchment school as one of your four preferences.
+If you are planning to apply for a junior school in Leicestershire, we would recommend you use all four preferences and include your feeder junior school as one of your four preferences.
 This is due to some Leicestershire schools being very oversubscribed.

 Special educational needs (SEN)